JoshGo6/AboutGit/SubmodulesInGit.md

 git submodule update --recursive
 ```

 No additional operations or commits are needed at this point.
 This just updates the working directory of the submodules.
 The commits are already in the parent project.
 I need to instruct tech. writers to run this command by opening a terminal window from the **Repository** menu.
-I can automate this for tech. writers by authoring a post-merge [[Git Hook]] and telling them where to install it.
+I can automate this for tech. writers by authoring a post-merge Git hook and telling them where to install it.

 ## Edit a submodule